Emergence of a fluctuation relation for heat in nonequilibrium Landauer processes: Introduction

-LP underpins the technical challenge of managing the heat generated by computers and was initially postulated from classical thermodynamic considerations~\cite{Landauer1961,Bennett1982}.
-Early research efforts aimed to either develop a microscopic, nonequilibrium version of LP~\cite{Shizume1995, Piechocinska2000, Lutz2009, Sagawa2009} or extend it into the quantum domain~\cite{Plenio1999, Vedral2000, Janzig2000, Vaccaro2009, Hilt2011, Esposito2011, Barnett2013}; however, the microscopic versions often relied on specific models, and many quantum extensions assumed the principle to hold \emph{a priori}, before investigating its implications.
+Landauer's principle \textbf{(LP)} provides the clearest evidence that ``information is physical'' by relating logically-irreversible computations to a necessary energy expenditure~\cite{Landauer1961}.
+The principle lies at the interface between information theory and thermodynamics: simultaneously offering deep consequences for the foundations of physics whilst positing the daunting technical challenge of managing heat dissipation in computers, whether they operate on classical or quantum logic.
+Indeed, although LP was initially postulated from classical thermodynamic considerations~\cite{Landauer1961,Bennett1982}, early research efforts aimed to either develop a microscopic, nonequilibrium version of the principle~\cite{Shizume1995, Piechocinska2000, Lutz2009, Sagawa2009} or extend it into the quantum domain~\cite{Plenio1999, Vedral2000, Janzig2000, Vaccaro2009, Hilt2011, Esposito2011, Barnett2013}.
+However, the microscopic versions often relied on specific models, and many quantum extensions assumed the principle to hold \emph{a priori}, before investigating its implications.
 Perhaps surprisingly, recent experiments demonstrate that LP applies to irreversible, nonequilibrium processes involving individual quantum systems~\cite{Berut2012, Orlov2012, Jun2014, Silva2014}.
-This has sparked a revival of interest in developing a rigorous formulation of LP in the nonequilibrium, quantum setting, culminating in an equality form of LP derived by Reeb \& Wolf \textbf{(RW)} within a minimal framework~\cite{Reeb2014}.
+This evidence sparked a revival of interest in developing a rigorous formulation of LP in this regime, culminating in an equality form of LP derived by Reeb \& Wolf \textbf{(RW)} within a minimal framework~\cite{Reeb2014}.